-In August 2019, SAMR released the Administrative Measures for the Catalogue of Raw Materials and the Catalogue of Health Functions of Health Foods (SAMR Decree 13).29 The Measures regulate the development, adjustment, and announcement of the two catalogues of health foods.
-To regulate health food naming and claims made about health foods, SAMR released the Guidance for Naming of Health Food (2019 Version) in November 201930.
+Measures regulate the development, adjustment, and announcement of the two catalogues of health foods.
+To regulate health food naming and claims made about health foods, SAMR released Guidance for Naming of Health Foods (2019 Version) in November 2019.

-In June 2019, SAMR published the Guidance for Labeling of Warning Statement for Health Foods.31 The Guidance provides a warning statement, "Health foods are not medicines and cannot be substituted for medicines to treat diseases," which must be included on the package labels of health foods.
+In June 2019, SAMR published the Guidance for Labeling of Warning Statement for Health Foods.
+The Guidance provides a warning statement, "Health foods are not medicines and cannot be substituted for medicines to treat diseases," which must be included on the package labels of health foods.
 The Guidance also requires that shelf-life labeling of health foods be presented in the following format: "The quality guarantee period ends on xxxx (year) xx (month) xx (day)."
 The Guidance entered into force on January 1, 2020.